 Today, while the use of asbestos is prohibited, many buildings built before 2000 are likely to contain it.
 The focus is now on the safe and careful management and removal of existing asbestos to protect people from exposure.

-When you consult an asbestos removal company, they refer to “Class A” or “Class B” licenses.
+When you consult an asbestos removal company, they refer to “Class A” or “Class B” licenses and materials.
 These classifications refer to the type of asbestos that can be removed and the quantity.

 Here is a breakdown of what each license allows: